Wilson Kipsang Kiprotich

-Wilson Kipsang Kiprotich (born 15 March 1982) is a Kenyan professional athlete who specialises in long-distance running, competing in events ranging from 10 km to the marathon.
-He was the bronze medallist in the marathon at the 2012 Summer Olympics.
-He is the former world record holder in the marathon with a time of 2:03:23, which he set at the 2013 Berlin Marathon.
-He has run under 2 hours 4 minutes for the marathon on four occasions.
+Wilson Kipsang Kiprotich (born 15 March 1982) is a Kenyan long-distance runner who competes primarily in the marathon.
+He won the bronze medal in the event at the 2012 Summer Olympics and held the world record from 2013 to 2014.
+In 2020, the Athletics Integrity Unit banned Kipsang for four years due to missed doping tests and tampering with an investigation.

 Kipsang is a double winner of the Frankfurt Marathon (2010 and 2011) and has also won the London Marathon twice (2012 and 2014), New York Marathon (2014), and Tokyo Marathon (2017).
 His best time over the half marathon distance is 58:59.

-Kipsang served a four-year ban from January 2020 to January 2024 for anti-doping rule violations relating to whereabouts failures and tampering with the investigation.

 Career

 A native of Keiyo District in Kenya, Kipsang began competitive running for Kenya Police, and finished second in the 10 kilometre Tegla Loroupe Peace Race.
 He became a professional international athlete in 2007 and that year he took second place at the Tilburg Ten Miles, recording a time of 46:27, and he won a road race in Hem (his time of 27:51 was the fourth fastest in a 10 km race that year).
 He also took third place at the Kenyan Police Force championships, finishing behind Richard Mateelong.